isage/Adrenaline/docs/src/XX-Changelog.md

 ---

 - **Breaking change:** New plugin configuration format
     - Only one configuration file `/pspemu/seplugins/EPIplugins.txt`
-	- Finer control when to enable/disable plugins
+    - Finer control over when to enable/disable plugins
-	- Support for plugin in specific games
+    - Support for plugins in specific games
     - Support for plugin only on homebrew apps
 - Added `Scale2x` graphical filter options
-- Added support for launching `JSO`, `ZSO`, `CSOv2` and `DAX` compressed ISO formats using any ISO driver.
+- Added support for launching `JSO`, `ZSO`, `CSOv2`, and `DAX` compressed ISO formats using any ISO driver.
 - Update the Inferno Driver to Inferno 2
 - Introduce March33 Driver v2: An evolution of the March33 ISO driver
 - Improved the speed and efficiency of all ISO drivers